LearnersGuild/guide/Learning_Guide/Kickoff.md

 ## First Commit

 Once projects have been formed, the first thing the team needs to do is to create a container for the **artifact**.
 The artifact is the output of a project.
 It is the thing produced by a team to complete a project.
-All artifacts need a URL and a project outline document.
+All artifacts need a URL and a Learning Contract document.
 In most cases, the artifact will be a GitHub repository in the account of a learner on the team.

 - Create a repo for your project, and make a simple first commit.
 Your first commit should contain a README.md file with your project's name, team members, a link to the goal and a LICENSE.MD file.
 - Once you've done that, set the artifact for your project.
 For example: `/project set-artifact http://github.com/LearnersGuild/playbook`